Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 2. isoSPI communication interface

-The isoSPI communication interface is implemented using [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf).
+The isoSPI communication interface is implemented using the [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf)IC.
 This IC provides a bi-directional interface between standard SPI signals and differential pulses.
-The SPI signals from PicoZed are in 1.8V voltage level, this IC also translates the signals to 5V level.
-For termination, 120 ohms resistor is added.
+It also translates the 1.8V SPI signals from the PicoZed to 5V.
+For termination, a 120 Ω resistor is added.
 The maximum and minimum operating conditions are provided in the following table:

 | Parameter                             |    Conditions     |   MIN   |  MAX  |
 |---------------------------------------|-------------------|---------|-------|